collapsed-stacks/startups/questions/5441/communicating-with-business-administration-co-founders-as-a-cs-student.md

 - posted by: [Snick](https://stackexchange.com/users/933131/snick) on 2015-06-02
 - score: 7

-<p>To be honest, even if this is a really personal question, due to specific geolocation / network /etc, I must admit that the situation you mention is not completely unknown in other environments.</p>
+To be honest, even if this is a really personal question, due to specific geolocation / network /etc, I must admit that the situation you mention is not completely unknown in other environments.

-<p>Stepping back for a second, let's think what looking for a co-founder means.
+Stepping back for a second, let's think what looking for a co-founder means.
 Personally I think you don't want just to duplicate your knowledge or find someone that can backup your role when needed.
 You want someone complementary to you.
-You see the additional value in having someone else co-founding something with you.</p>
+You see the additional value in having someone else co-founding something with you.

-<p>Now, back to your situation, the chance is that they don't have any CS knowledge, and they see in you the missing piece to their idea.
+Now, back to your situation, the chance is that they don't have any CS knowledge, and they see in you the missing piece to their idea.
 Somehow is the mirror situation of yours.
 Given that you don't want to be "just" a CTO, you should try to reposition yourself in the early stage of the conversation.
 Something like "I studied/ing  CS but i'm interested in founding a startup and focus on the business development rather than technical implementation".
 You may want to try to find co-founder within the CS field.
-In this way would be easier for you to shift towards more the business side and reposition yourself.</p>
+In this way would be easier for you to shift towards more the business side and reposition yourself.